-My mom has gotten into a habit of bringing up the fact that I’m single at the worst most awkward times.
-This always catches me off guard.
+My mom has gotten into a habit of bringing up the fact that I’m single at the worst time.
+She always catches me off guard.
 The first time she did this was during my early twenties while we were discussing food in the kitchen.
 She hits me out of nowhere with, “So do you just not like men?”
 The look on my face was a puzzled startled one because I could have sworn we were in the middle of talking about cooking.
 I think my answer was something like, “Yes I like men but weren’t we just talking about pasta and bread?”
 That still baffles me to this day.
 But I guess moms will be moms and get away with asking what ever is on their mind.
 Let’s be honest here, you can’t stop mom from asking questions.

 The next time was more recent.
 It was a couple of weeks ago and we had just come back in from running errands.
 This time I forgot what it was we were talking about but yet again she comes out of nowhere with, “Why is it you act like men can’t look at you?”
 Here I go again being confused with another one of my mom’s questions that has nothing to do with nothing.
 I never said that a man couldn’t look at me.
 Why would I say or feel this way.
 Now I’m sitting back looking at myself to see where she got this idea from.
 I fully understand that I cannot physically make a man stop looking at me so why waste any energy in putting a stop to it.
 Why would I want to do that in the first place?
 I don’t know where that came from.
 I even asked here how did she come to that.
 She looked at me and said, “Yeah, ok.” and went back to cleaning up the kitchen.
 I obviously dropped the entire conversation because again, mom’s can get away with asking anything.